 I totally agree that replacement is the best for safety reasons.
 I am all about fixing things when it is safe, but something that is used so often and with heat, best to replace!

 They do sell window glass repair kits for cars that do work and people fix small cracks in their windows all the time.
 Considering this isn't your car and it is your tabletop I think this can work.
+Most people say not to repair them but to replace them.

 My worry with this is that the repair kit might not be able to handle the hot temperature when the oven is used.